Why Choose Mineral Wool Insulation?

 Turns out, it is much easier to do a top-notch insulation job if you use mineral wool instead of fiberglass.

-Because of its greater rigidity, mineral wool can be easily and simply slid into the space between studs.
+Because of its greater rigidity, mineral wool insulation can be easily and simply slid into the space between studs.
 By contrast, fiberglass batts simply aren’t easy to install accurately.
-They’re floppy, don’t stick together and are prone to overstuffing.
+They’re floppy, don't stick together and are prone to overstuffing.
+Next, learn the differences between pink, yellow and green insulation here.

 Measuring fiberglass insulation accurately is not fun.
 It tears, scrunches up and when you try to corral the material it can make you very, very itchy.
 Mineral wool batts, in contrast, is very easy to measure.
 It's rigid form just sits there, unmoving, so you can quickly whip out your tape and get an accurate measurement.